 Table of Contents

-01. Overview of Key KVM Components
+1. Overview of Key KVM Components

-Before you can install KVM on Linux, you must know the key components of KVM virtualization and what makes it run faster.
-Here is a quick overview.
+Before you can install KVM on Linux, you must first understand the three key components of KVM virtualization and how they work together to make virtual machines run faster.

+1.1.
 KVM Kernel Modules

 At the heart of KVM virtualization are its kernel modules.
 They consist of a loadable kernel module kvm.ko, which provides the core virtualization infrastructure, and a processor-specific kernel module kvm-intel.ko (Intel) or kvm-amd.ko (AMD).